pylang/goobertools/README.md

 - data is only read as DataFrames from Google sheets; it is thereafter written and read locally as `.csv` files (e.g. `db_*` files).
 - `db_*` files are temporary, psuedo-"databases"; they are written to preserve persisted data between page loads and button presses.

-## `_viz/`

-Something that is lacking from many web app tutorials are pictures - visual results of code.
-This folder captures the progress of this project.
+- `_viz/`: something that is lacking from many web app tutorials are pictures or visual CI of code.
+This (non-versioned) folder captures the progress of this project.

----
+# Details

 ## Changelog